jesusgsdev/java9modulesreview/README.md

 ### Reporting Module
 - I created a Main class so you can see how we can generate reporting using others modules.
-- This module will import/require the Customers Module to work.
-Due to Customers Module already imports/requires Books Module is not necessary to import/require it too.
+- This module will import/require the Customers and Books Module to work.

 The module-info.java file looks like:
 ```